aniskhan001/university/README.md

-# University [WIP]
+# University [WIP] 🎓
 A sample project in Go that tries to follow the [CLEAN architecture][clean-architecture] and the [12-factor methodology][12-factor-app] using [SOLID design principle][solid-design-principle].
-This application offers to manage entities(departments, clubs, teachers, students, etc.) in a university by providing a REST API interface.
+This application offers to manage entities(departments, clubs, teachers, students, etc.) in a university by providing a REST API.

 ## Configuration
 * This project uses `.editorconfig`